 Want an SFST-Trained Lawyer?
 Contact Fienman Defense

-For years, Philadelphia DUI defense attorney Michael Fienman has set himself apart from other area defense lawyers.
+For years, Philadelphia criminal defense attorney Michael Fienman has set himself apart from other area defense lawyers.
 One crucial distinction is his extensive training in the procedures, administration, and interpretation of Standardized Field Sobriety Tests in Pennsylvania.

 Armed with the same SFST certification provided to Pennsylvania law enforcement, attorney Fienman had studied the deficiencies related to field sobriety test guidelines and is well-practiced at challenging them when they aren’t correctly applied.